-- The display will begin to blink and show a unit of measurement. - 2.
-Use the arrow buttons to scroll between units.

-- 3. Exit the adjustment mode. - a.
+- 2. Use the arrow buttons to scroll between units. - 3.
+Exit the adjustment mode. - a.
 Press and hold the "M" button for approximately 3 seconds. - The display will cease blinking and show the current chamber pressure.

 Kilopascals

 Units of Measurement - Display Characters